-The capital of Denmark is lovely in many ways but no views are so beautiful like the one you get from the top of the Round Tower – one of the fantastic buildings that Christian the 4th left Copenhagen.
-Go for the walk in Easter 2017.
+The capital of Denmark is lovely in many ways, but no views are as beautiful as the one you get from the top of the Round Tower – one of the fantastic buildings that King Christian the 4th left Copenhagen.
+Go for the walk at Easter 2018.

-Facts about Round Tower: Round Tower is 41,55 meters tall and was built by Christian the 4th and finished in 1642.With the location on Købmagergade attracts thousands of staring eyes every day.
+Facts about the Round Tower: The Round Tower is 41.55 metres high and built by King Christian the 4th, finished in 1642.With its location on Købmagergade, it attracts thousands of staring eyes every day.

-The tower is one of Copenhagen’s major attractions which often held shows at the top of outstanding building.
-Round Tower goes back many years and a few Danish kings managed to put so large and lasting footprints of their reign ad Christian the 4th did.
-Both in terms of military and economic decline but also in the form of interest in the construction of innovative buildings.
+The tower is one of Copenhagen’s major attractions which often held shows at the top of the outstanding building.
+The Round Tower goes back many years, and only few Danish kings managed to put so large and long-lasting footprints of their reign as Christian the 4th.
+Both in terms of military and economic decline but also in terms of interest in the construction of innovative buildings.

-It was among other things to “Højhuset”, Holmen’s Church, “Nyboder”, “Børsen”, Rosenborg Castle and not least the Round Tower; one of today’s most visited tourist attractions in central Copenhagen.
+His achievements included ‘Tøjhuset’, Holmen’s Church, ‘Nyboder’, ‘Børsen’, Rosenborg Castle and not least the Round Tower; one of today’s most visited tourist attractions in central Copenhagen.

-If you can take the walk of the 209 meters long spiral ramp inside the Round Tower you come up to the viewing platform which is located 34,8 meters above street level.
-Here you can take a view of virtually the entire Copenhagen.
+If you manage the 209 metres long walk along the spiral ramp inside the Round Tower, you come up to the viewing platform which is located 34.8 meters above street level.
+Here, you can take a view of virtually the entire Copenhagen.

-You can see the old Latin Quarter, “Vor Frue” church and a lot of other famous buildings which has a great history in the city.
-On a beautiful spring day in the Easter holiday you can get a unique view of the city which homes about a fifth of the Danish population.
+From the top, you can see the old Latin Quarter, Copenhagen Cathedral and many other famous buildings with great history in the city.
+On a beautiful spring day during your Easter holiday, you can get a unique view of the city which homes about a fifth of the Danish population.

-Round Tower was built together “Trinitatis” Church located on the backside of the tower seen from Købmagergade and it was a bit of a knowlegde-center with university library halfway up the spiral ramp, an astronomical observatory at the top and the church which at the time was a dominant and powerful institution because of the religion in the society.
+The Round Tower was built together with the ‘Trinitatis’ Church located on the backside of the tower seen from Købmagergade.
+Back then, it was quite a knowledge-center with a university library halfway up the spiral ramp, an astronomical observatory at the top, and the church, which was a dominant and powerful institution due to the religion in society at that time.

-The observatory is actually the oldest in function of its kind while the library which previously attracted about 10.000 works serves today as a show- and concert hall.
+In actual fact, the observatory is the oldest in function of its kind, while the library, which previously attracted about 10,000 works, serves as an exhibition and concert hall today.

-The climax for a visit is for the most people the viewing platform with the incredible view over Copenhagen but for the children’s trip up and down the ramp is at least as much a highlight.
+For most people, the climax of a visit to the Round Tower is the viewing platform with the incredible view over Copenhagen, although the children’s trip up and down the ramp is just as much a highlight.

-At the same time the kids loves the trip down and here it’s important to hold back the kids a little bit who would like to speed down the ramp.
-It’s actually not without risk.
-But it’s a fun feeling almost being forced to “hold back” all the way down.
+At the same time, kids love the trip down.
+Remember to hold back your kids a little bit who would like to speed down the ramp.
+It is actually not without risk.
+But it is a fun feeling almost being forced to ‘hold back’ all the way down.

-One of the benefits of the Round Tower is that it’s a cheap attraction to visit where the whole family gets good value for the money.
+One of the advantages of the Round Tower is that it is a cheap attraction to visit with good value for money.

-It only costs 25 DKK per adult and 5 DKK for children aged 5-15 years to get up and see Copenhagen’s finest views in one of the most beautiful buildings that ever been built in Denmark.
-Children under 5 years are for free.
+It only costs DKK 25 per adult and DKK 5 for children aged 5-15 years to see Copenhagen’s finest view in one of the most beautiful buildings ever built in Denmark.
+Free entrance for children under 5 years.

-Round Tower opens at 10:00 and closes at 18:00 every day in the Easter holiday.
-If you’re leaving late you may want to combine it with dinner nearby at one of the many delicious restaurants in Copenhagen.
+The Round Tower opens at 10am and closes at 6pm every day at Easter.
+If you are leaving late, you may want to combine it with dinner nearby at one of the many delicious restaurants in Copenhagen.